20 January 2021

 - Monitor the financial performance of the organisation to ensure that targets are being met.

 - Respond to financial results and indicators by making informed decisions to maintain the organisation’s financial wellbeing.

 Understanding Financial Reports

 All board members should possess an understanding of how to read and interpret financial reports and statements.
-Board members who are financially astute are more likely to guide their not-for-profit organisation toward achieving effective outcomes.
+Board members who are financially astute are more likely to guide their NFP toward achieving effective outcomes.
 This means that board members know what to look for in financial reports.
 Their understanding of the reports enables them to ask appropriate questions and make informed decisions about the use of the organisation’s funds.

 Appropriate Financial Reports

 The Board needs to make informed decisions.
 To do so, the financial reports presented to the Board need to be tailored to provide the relevant information given the organisation’s circumstances.